Promoting the role of Physics in research, education, industry and the community

 The AIP is a organisation dedicated to promoting the role of physics in research, education, industry and the community by:

 The AIP is a Not-for-Profit association run by volunteers and registered with the The Australian Charities and Not-for-profits Commission.
-The AIP is made up of central Federal Executive, Australian Branch committees, Physics Group committees, the Australian Physics magazine editors, an Operations Manager, a Communications team, a book-keeper and many amazing volunteers in-between!
+The AIP is made up of central Federal Executive, Australian Branch committees, Physics Group committees, the Australian Physics magazine editors, an Operations team, a Communications team, a book-keeper and many amazing volunteers in-between!

 The AIP is governed by a constitution, written by the Federal Executive of the AIP.